surreydigitalservices/locate-api/README.md

 [![Build Status](https://travis-ci.org/surreydigitalservices/locate-api.svg?branch=master)](https://travis-ci.org/surreydigitalservices/locate-api)

-Locate Api
+Locate API
 ==========

-The Locate API is a simple API to enable access to a Mongo database containing UK address information.
+The Locate API is a simple API to enable access to a MongoDB database containing UK address information.

-This service is built on the top of AddressBase premium, an Ordinance Survey data product, available to the public sector under the terms of the PSMA.
+This service is built on the top of AddressBase Premium, an Ordinance Survey data product, available to the public sector under the terms of the PSMA.

 The importer project, https://github.com/alphagov/location-data-importer , transforms this data into a mongo database, which underpins the services described below.